mhradek/aurkitu/README.md

 ```

 ## sample validation output
-If `validateSchema` is set a comment similar to the following example block will be appended to the schema
+If `validateSchema` is set a comment similar to the following example block will be appended to the schema.
+The comments will be added to the end of the generated schema file which should assist in the resolution of issues which may likely cause `flatc` to fail.
 ```IDL
 // Schema failed validation (i.e. flatc will likely fail):
 // Issue : TYPE_DEFINITION_NOT_DEFINED, Location: SampleClassTable, Name: anomalousSamples